arshsinghphd/TeamActivities/Module03/README.md

 This seems like a lot for every function, but if I accidentally typed `red1+red2` instead of minus, it would be a *very* difficult error to catch later.
 By writing the test function, I can catch the error right away.

-> TASK:
-> Discuss
-> Remind yourself  what are edge cases?
+:memo: Discussion: Remind yourself  what are edge cases?
 Did I test for edge cases in the example?

 # Functions and Scope